Emanuel181/UVT-FMI-Computer_Science/README.md

-All of my university work, lectures, seminaries and laboratories ordered to help organise studying.
+All of my university work, lectures, seminaries and laboratories neatly ordered to help organise studying.

 - 👨‍🎓 Year 1
   - 📂 Semester 1